 Roxboro was a 46 MW biomass power facility located in Roxboro, North Carolina, and was commissioned in 1987 and acquired by Capital Power in conjunction with the Capital Power Income L.P. divestiture in November 2011.
-Roxboro ceased operations after March 31, 2021 and is in the final stages of reclamation after being decommissioned.
+Roxboro ceased operations March 31, 2021, cleared the site, seeded it for grass, and then sold the parcel on March 10, 2022 to another company.
+Capital Power has no further obligations pertaining to the former Roxboro plant site.